Complete UK Stair Nosing Guide

 - Clean and dry the stair surface before fitting

-- Use both adhesive and screws for long-term hold
+- Use both adhesive and screws for secure fixing

 - Avoid overhang or under-sizing

-- Finish neatly at both ends for professional results
+- Finish neatly at both ends for a professional look

 Explore Stair Nosings Installation Guide